beatricepedretti/USS_ENTERPRISE/README.md

 <h3>Servomotors settings</h3>

-The first servomotor must be connected to --- PIN and it must have the crankshaft vertically positioned.
-The second servomotor must be connected at the --- PIN and placed at the top of the first servomotor with the crankshaft horizontally positioned.
+The first servomotor must be connected to --- PIN and it must have the crankshaft positioned vertically.
+The second servomotor must be connected at the --- PIN and placed at the top of the first servomotor with the crankshaft positioned horizontally.
 Both of the servos need an external power supply in order to work properly.

 <h3>Ultrasonic sensor settings</h3>